-Remuneration of Sam Wright (Non-Executive director and company secretary - PharmAust Limited)
+Remuneration of Sam Wright (Non-Executive Director and Company Secretary - PharmAust Limited)

-Consultancy fee of \$7,500 plus GST per month, payable in arrears.
+Consultancy fees of \$7,500 plus GST per month, payable in arrears.

 Payment of termination benefit on termination by the employer, other than for gross misconduct, is equal to six (6) months consultancy fee.